Again, I will be re-posting until Monday. With just under 1100 pieces from which to choose now, I'm hoping it's not one you've already read.

 Bob may be 84, but he’s still taller than Mary; and having found the treat, he is not to be denied.
 He shakes his head “no” vigorously, droplets of root beer flying, his moustache holding shiny, fragrant beads of the forbidden treat.

-Luckily, Mary happens to speaks Mumble.
+Luckily, Mary happens to be fluent in Mumble.
 “You are too!”

-Bob lifts the bottle to his lips, chugs root beer as Mary swats at his arms.
+Bob lifts the bottle to his lips, chugs root beer as Mary jumps up and down, swats at his arms.
 “You know you’re not supposed to have pop, Bob!”

 Root beer runs down his chin and onto the front of his shirt as he swallows.